x68gh5zdjt-lab/Slepo/SDLC_CAPSTONE.md

 Coding occurred throughout multiple phases rather than strictly after design completion.
 At the end of the sprint, we intentionally added bugs.
 We tested and submitted the sprint after verifying the bugs caused errors as intended.

 **What strict adherence would have looked like:**
-Coding would begin only after completing requirements, architecture, and module design phases.
-Implementation would strictly follow the documented plans from earlier phases.
+Coding is started begins here and finished after making sure that all of the phases are finished.
+The requirements, architecture, and module design for the game are pulled from the previous games.

 ---